Bosnia and Herzegovina Crisis Response Plan 2023 - 2024

 Health system strengthening

-• Continue to support the provision of migrants with access to health care in the transition period to a state-led health system for migrants transiting BiH.
+• Support the provision of migrants with access to health care in the transition period to a state-led health system for migrants transiting BiH.

 Funding required